silshack/inls161fall2016/_posts/2016-10-19-scripting.md

 ## How to do it?

 In class today, we'll go over some basic scripting.
-We'll use William Shotts' tutorial.Writing Shell Scripts tutorial by William Shotts for tomorrow.{% sidenote 'shell-scripts' 'Shotts, William, Jr. “Writing Shell Scripts.”
+We'll use William Shotts' tutorial.Writing Shell Scripts tutorial by William Shotts for next time.{% sidenote 'shell-scripts' 'Shotts, William, Jr. “Writing Shell Scripts.”
 LinuxCommand.org.
 Accessed July 6, 2016. http://linuxcommand.org/lc3_writing_shell_scripts.php.' %}

 A basic Bash script is simply a list of commands in a file.